zubeisanoob/AsteroidsGame/README.md

 1. Start a new program in Processing called `AsteroidsGame`.
 1. Copy the code in `AsteroidsGame.pde` into your program.
 1. Open a new tab and name it `Spaceship.pde`.
 Copy the class definition from `Spaceship.pde` above.
 Do the same for `Floater.pde` and `Star.pde`.
 4. Write the `Spaceship` constructor.
 Make sure you initialize all 9 of the inherited `protected` member variables.
-You may also find the [Asteroids Part 2 slide presentation useful](https://docs.google.com/presentation/d/1pPeUvTAbIjtZYvfQIv54BDuunra8H6imO654amT6NI4/edit#slide=id.p1).
-You may also find [this sample Spaceship program](https://chandrunarayan.github.io/sketches/AsteroidsVariableDemo/) helpful in understanding how the `protected Floater` variables affect the Spaceship's movement.
+1. You may also find the [Asteroids Part 2 slide presentation useful](https://docs.google.com/presentation/d/1pPeUvTAbIjtZYvfQIv54BDuunra8H6imO654amT6NI4/edit#slide=id.p1).
+1. In addition, [This sample Spaceship program](https://chandrunarayan.github.io/sketches/AsteroidsVariableDemo/) helpful in understanding how the `protected Floater` variables affect the Spaceship's movement.
 5. At the top of `AsteroidsGame.pde`, declare a variable of type `Spaceship`
 6. Initialize the `Spaceship` as a new instance of the class
 7. In `draw()` in `AsteroidsGame.pde` call the Spaceship's `show()` function